Basic information#

 Bacularis run action plugins#

-The run action plugin provides action types (events) to which action plugins can be assigned.
-This means that the same action plugin can be executed on various Bacularis events.
+The Run action plugin defines action types (events) that Action plugins can be assigned to.
+This means a single Action plugin can run on multiple Bacularis events.

-The run action plugin have defined a resource type that determines with what type of resources the run action plugin is capable to work.
-For example, plugin that supports resource type Job will be able to work with Job action types (like pre-create job, post-run job manulally …etc.) but it will not be able to work with Pool or Client action types.
+The Run action plugin also specifies a resource type that determines what kinds of resources it can interact with.
+For example, a plugin that supports the Job resource type can handle job-related actions (like pre-create job, post-run job manually, etc.), but it cannot work with Pool or Client action types.

 ../_images/bacularis_plugin_action_and_run_action_plugins.png